-Using a wait-and-see approach.
+Using a wait-and-see approach with third molars.

 Of these impacted teeth (whose forward tilt ranged between 5 and 30 degrees), 37% managed to successfully erupt (come into position fully) and 15% accomplished partial eruption.

-D) The patient’s age must be factored in.
+c) The patient’s age must be factored in.

 When making a decision about what to do about an impacted wisdom tooth, it’s important to consider the patient’s age.

 d) Any retained wisdom teeth should be monitored regularly.